Martha Bishop Pitman, MD

 Associate Pathologist, Massachusetts General Hospital

-Subspecialty Head, Cytopathology Laboratory
+Subspecialty Head and Director, Cytopathology Laboratory

 Associate Professor of Pathology, Harvard Medical School